Fraser-Greenlee/bot_tester/README.md

 ### Disclaimer

-This is really barebones at the moment but I am hoping to imporve it.
+This is really barebones and hacked together tool at the moment but I am hoping to improve it.
 Feel free to post issues or feature requests.

 # Setup